PinNaCode/magiskboot_build/README.md

 ### Build & Install

+Clone this repository using Git with this option: `--recurse-submodules`

+Or you if already have a cloned repository without using that option, run: `git submodule update --init --recursive`

 ````shell
 cmake -G Ninja -B build -DCMAKE_BUILD_TYPE=Release  # configure
 cmake --build build -j $(nproc)  # build